 top of page

-A host of District Department of Transportation (DDOT) transportation projects chronicled on this website will serve as the spine that supports the overall Anacostia Waterfront Initiative.
-By providing better mobility – for walkers, cyclists, transit riders and drivers – these projects will reconnect communities on both sides to the river and to each other.
+A host of District Department of Transportation (DDOT) Projects on this website will serve as the spine that supports the overall Anacostia Waterfront Initiative.
+By providing better mobility for walkers and, cyclists – these trails will reconnect communities on both sides to the river and to each other.

-See below to learn more about each of the transportation projects included in the Anacostia Waterfront Initiative:
+See below to learn more about each of the projects included in the Anacostia Waterfront Initiative:

 11thStreet.jpg